Check how much redundancy pay you can get

 If there isn’t a union at your work, you might have an employee representative to help you understand the redundancy agreement.

-If you don’t have any representatives at work, contact your nearest Citizens Advice.
+If you don’t have any representatives at work, talk to an adviser.
 Ask your employer for a copy of your redundancy agreement for an adviser to look at.

 Getting your redundancy pay